Geontech/vrtgen/examples/nats/README.md

 ## Run

 In a terminal window first launch the Controllee interface to act as the mock application waiting for VRT commands.
+Both of the example programs are expecting to connect to NATS_DEFAULT_URL (`nats://localhost:4222`).
+If you are running a NATS server at a different location, please update both `example_controller.cpp` and `example_controllee.cpp` accordingly and rebuild.

 ```
 ./build/src/bin/example_controllee